The following are commonly asked questions of the Reguatory Education Specialist regarding the retention and transfer of

 - provide any terms that would in any way prejudice the future treatment of patients;

-- limit the access of the patient to their naturopathic medical records; or
+- limit the access of the patient to their naturopathic patient record; or

 - restrict patients' right to choose - while the original patient record remains in one location, the patient can pick their naturopathic doctor.

 3. What are my obligations when the original files remain at the practice I'm leaving?

 You're required to send a notification to patients of a change of address, where their file is located and how they can access it.
 Member's must also notify the College within 30 days of the change of address.

 4. If I'm taking original patient files with me can the previous clinic keep a copy?